Code-Institute-Submissions/interactive-frontend-4/README.md

 > Warning: This object is only intended for code running with chrome privileges.
 Exposing the object to regular web code was a mistake.
 If you use this object on your web page, your site might break at any time!
 In current versions of Firefox only a few interfaces required for compatibility are still accessible.
 Don't use Components!

+>mousemove on player not working

+Thanks to the error notification on Google DevTools - Console I discovered that `mousemove` couldn't working because `funtions (e)` wasn't defined.

 ### References